-Installing the motherboard into a system case depends on several factors: whether you are replacing an existing motherboard, whether you are building a new PC, and the type of chassis that will house your PC components.
+Proper motherboard installation depends on several factors: whether the Z370 FTW will replace an older motherboard or the beginning of a new PC, the type of chassis that will house your PC components, and the amount of space you will have to build your system once the motherboard is installed.
 You must first determine if it would be easier to secure the motherboard to the chassis or if it would be easier to install other components prior to this step.
 It is normally easier to secure the motherboard first.

-Note: Make sure that the CPU fan assembly has enough clearance for your installed DIMMs, expansion cards, and for the case side panels to lock into place.
-Also, make sure the CPU fan assembly aligns with the vents on the case side and back panels; correctly aligned, airflow will properly exhaust from the chassis.
-The CPU fan assembly orientation will depend upon both the CPU fan manufacturer's instructions and your chosen chassis.
+Note: Be sure that the CPU fan assembly has enough clearance for the system case covers to lock into place and for expansion cards.
+Also, make sure the CPU Fan assembly is aligned with the vents on the covers; this is to allow the airflow to properly exhaust from the chassis.
+The CPU Fan assembly orientation will depend on the system case being used.